Edward Hindley (1858-1935)

 Why did Edward start in the shoemaking trade with his Dad only to leave unexpectedly?
 Was he fed up of the smell of leather or was he just a normal rebellious adolescent? ... did he have greater ambitions?
 The census recorded his locations.

 In 1861 aged 2 he was in Barnton with his parents.
 At 12 in 1871 he had started working as a shoemaker with his dad in Barnton.
 In 1881 aged 22 he was at Oakwood Lane, Barnton, Cheshire - a shoemaker - with David Allcock, a waterman, lodging with the family which now included a wife & three sons.
 In 1891 aged 32, following the death of his father he was back at Catchwell Cottage, Runcorn Road - still making shoes.
 At the time of the 1891 census Edward was earning extra pennies as the Barnton enumerator for the census.
-In 1901 Edward and family were at 88 Runcorn Road, the Catchwell Cottage location which by now boasted 'The Poplars' ... however this apparently stable progress was far from smooth ...
+In 1901 Edward was still the Barnton enumerator and the family were at 88 Runcorn Road, the Catchwell Cottage location which by now boasted 'The Poplars' ... however this apparently stable progress was far from smooth ...

 The Royal Marines